siteleaf/learn.siteleaf.com/_themes/structure.markdown

 ---
 {% endhighlight %}

+You can also define the default layout to use.
+[Read more about defining defaults here](/content/defaults).

 ## `_includes/`

 The `_includes/` directory contains fragments of code that aren't necessarily entire templates.
 For example, you could contain the code for a blog post in one file and use it in multiple places.